 Teaching Award - Graduate Instructor

-GSU Outstanding Instructor Award
+GSG Outstanding Instructor Award

 Items I to III should be typed directly into the form in the Google form in the "Submissions" section below.
 Item IV should be forwarded to the students, as indicated.

 Please begin this statement with your philosophy of education, explaining the principles which guide your approach to teaching.
 Then, provide detailed information evidencing the criteria listed in the rubric for this award, e.g.:

 How do you prepare for your courses?